istopwg/ippsample/DEVELOPING.md

 indicated using the "I" prefix, and values that are both input and output use the "IO" prefix for the corresponding in-line comment.

-The Mini-XML documentation generator also understands the following special text in the function description comment:
+The [Codedoc](https://www.msweet.org/codedoc) documentation generator also understands the following special text in the function description comment:

     @deprecated@         - Marks the function as deprecated (not recommended for new development and scheduled for removal)